cyniphile/eCFR-analyzer/journal.md

   - Departments with tons of words in the CFR are probably not doing a good job of communicating their rules and regulations.
 (But some departments are more complicated by nature...a good way to "normalize" raw word count??)
   - Departments with tons of changes might "problem children" for variety of reasons: political issues, congressional meddling (or incompetence in how the dept writes the cfr)
   - TODO: brainstorm more deeply how use this data for efficiency analysis
+- Spent .5 hours over lunch to dig into the historical changes.
+Get a list of changes for a given title is pretty easy, but TODO: should think of a clear way of showing changes over time, and how to visualize by which sections/parts/etc are changing.
+Could imagine something like a heatmap (similar to disk utility) where you can sort and filter sections by changes over time, see a timeseries, etc.

 ## Day 1
 - As I was falling asleep thought of some things: